Exploration noise for learning linear-quadratic mean field games: Introduction

 The aim of our work is to make one new step forward in the latter direction with a study at the frontier between the theoretical analysis of MFGs and the development of appropriate forms of learning.
 In particular, our main objective is to provide a proof of concept for the notion of exploration noise, which is certainly a key ingredient in machine learning.
 For the reader who is aware of the MFG theory, our basic idea is to prove that common noise may indeed serve for the exploration of the space of solutions and, in the end, for the improvement of the existing learning algorithms.
 For sure, this looks a very ambitious program since there has not been, so far, any complete understanding of the impact of the common noise onto the shape of the solutions.
 However, several recent works clearly indicate that noise might be helpful for numerical purposes.
-Indeed, in a series of works \cite{mfggenetic,DelarueSPDE,fog2018}, it was shown that common noise could help to force uniqueness of equilibria in a certain number of MFGs.
-This is a striking fact because non-uniqueness is the typical rule for MFGs, except in some particular classes with some specific structure; see for instance the famous uniqueness result of Lasry-Lions for games with monotonous coefficients \cite{Lasry2006} and \cite[Chapter 3]{CarmonaDelarue_book_I}.
+Indeed, in a series of works, Bayraktar et al. \cite{mfggenetic}, Delarue \cite{DelarueSPDE}, and Foguen Tchuendom \cite{fog2018}, it was shown that common noise could help to force uniqueness of equilibria in a certain number of MFGs.
+This is a striking fact because nonuniqueness is the typical rule for MFGs, except in some particular classes with some specific structure; see for instance the famous uniqueness result of Lasry and Lions \cite{Lasry2006} for games with monotonous coefficients and Carmona and Delarue \cite[chapter 3]{CarmonaDelarue_book_I}.
 Conceptually, the key condition for forcing uniqueness is that, under the action of the (hence common) noise, the equilibria can visit sufficiently well the state space in which they live.
-This makes the whole rather subtle since, in full theory, the state space is the space of probability measures, which is typically infinite-dimensional.
-In this respect, the main examples for which such a smoothing effect has been rigorously established so far are: $(i)$ a linear quadratic model with possibly nonlinear mean field interaction terms in the cost functional (\cite{fog2018}); $(ii)$ a general model with an infinite dimensional noise combined with a suitable form of local interaction in the dynamics (\cite{DelarueSPDE}); $(iii)$ models defined on finite state spaces and forced by a variant of the Wright-Fisher noise used in population genetics literature (\cite{mfggenetic}).
+This makes the whole rather subtle because, in full theory, the state space is the space of probability measures, which is typically infinite-dimensional.
+In this respect, the main examples for which such a smoothing effect has been rigorously established so far are $(i)$ a linear quadratic model with possibly nonlinear mean field interaction terms in the cost functional (Foguen Tchuendom \cite{fog2018}), $(ii)$ a general model with an infinite dimensional noise combined with a suitable form of local interaction in the dynamics (Delarue \cite{DelarueSPDE}); and $(iii)$ models defined on finite state spaces and forced by a variant of the Wright-Fisher noise used in population genetics literature (Bayraktar et al. \cite{mfggenetic}).